genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 You need to have:

-- The load&link python script itself
+- The load&link python script itself (this will be provided soon or can be requested)

 - A Genestack API token